 Marlon Brando is a silver screen legend who devoted himself to the industry and his craft for over 50 years.
-He took audiences by storm in A Streetcar Named Desire, and he solidified his place in Hollywood stardom with his Oscar-winning performance in the cult classic, The Godfather.
+He took audiences by storm in one of his first performances on screen in the film A Streetcar Named Desire.
+Later, he solidified his place in Hollywood stardom with his Oscar-winning performance in the cult classic, The Godfather.

-Brando was a lifetime Rolex man.
-He received his first from his parents at age nineteen – a Rolex Oyster Royalite Observatory with the inscription “To Bud, from Mother and Dad.
+Throughout his longstanding career, Brando was a lifetime Rolex man.
+He received his first model from his parents at age nineteen – a Rolex Oyster Royalite Observatory with the inscription “To Bud, from Mother and Dad.
 1943.”

-Brando’s next Rolex appeared in the 1960 film The Fugitive Kid, in which his character references the Rolex Moonphase 6062 on his wrist.
-This may very well be the first Rolex advertisement in film—no Rolex moonphase model existed when the script was originally written in 1937.
+Brando’s next Rolex appears in the 1960 film The Fugitive Kid.
+In the movie, his character references the Rolex Moonphase 6062 on his wrist.
+This may very well be the first Rolex advertisement in film.
+No Rolex moonphase model existed when writers originally conceived the script in 1937.
 A decade later, Brando sported a yellow gold Rolex Datejust in the 1972 film Last Tango in Paris.

-In addition to his Rolexes, Brando owned an 18k yellow gold Vacheron Constantin timepiece gifted from Zsa Zsa Gabor to celebrate the release of On the Waterfront.
-The caseback is inscribed with the message, “To Marlon Love Zsa Zsa June 24, 1954.”
-The watch was put up for auction in 2009.
-Even though it was only expected to sell for several thousand dollars, it ultimately sold at nearly six times its estimated price to an anonymous bidder for a whopping $18,000.
+In addition to his impressive collection of Rolex watches, Brando was also gifted an 18-karat yellow-gold Vacheron Constantin timepiece from Zsa Zsa Gabor to celebrate the release of On the Waterfront.
+The caseback features the message, “To Marlon Love Zsa Zsa June 24, 1954.”
+The watch went up for auction in 2009.
+It was only expected to sell for several thousand dollars.
+However, it ultimately sold at nearly six times its estimated price to an anonymous bidder for a whopping $18,000.

-Although Brando wasn’t a watch collector in the traditional sense, his owned an impressive assortment of timepieces.
-From the first Rolex given to him by his parents to his iconic GMT-Master from Apocalypse Now, his watches commemorate some of the most meaningful moments in his life and career.
+Although Brando wasn’t a collector in the traditional sense, his impressive assortment of timepieces reflects different seasons of his life.
+From the first Rolex given to him by his parents to his iconic GMT Master from Apocalypse Now, his watches serve to commemorate some of the most meaningful moments in his life and career.

 Image Credits: Header; Getty.
 1; Mary Ellen Marks.
 2; Antiquorum.